navapbc/template-application-nextjs/docs/internationalization.md

 # Internationalization (i18n)

 - [I18next](https://www.i18next.com/) is used for internationalization.
 - Next.js's [internationalized routing](https://nextjs.org/docs/advanced-features/i18n-routing) feature is enabled.
-Toggling between languages is done by changing the URL's path prefix (e.g. `/about` ➡️ `/es/about`).
+Toggling between languages is done by changing the URL's path prefix (e.g. `/about` ➡️ `/es-US/about`).
 - Configuration for the i18n routing and i18next libraries are located in [`next-i18next.config.js`](../app/next-i18next.config.js).
 For the most part, you shouldn't need to edit this file unless adding a new language.
 - [storybook-react-i18next](https://storybook.js.org/addons/storybook-react-i18next) adds a globe icon to Storybook's toolbar for toggling languages.

 ## Managing translations

-- Translations are managed as JSON files in the `public/locales` directory, where each language has its own directory (e.g. `en` and `es`).
+- Translations are managed as JSON files in the `public/locales` directory, where each language has its own directory (e.g. `en-US` and `es-US`).
 Each file is also referred to as a "namespace".
 - [**Namespaces**](https://www.i18next.com/principles/namespaces) can be used to organize translations into smaller files.
 For large sites, it's common to create a namespace for each controller, page, or feature (whatever level makes most sense).
 See "Type-safe translations" below for additional considerations when adding new namespaces.
 - There are a number of built-in formatters based on [JS's `Intl` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) that can be used in locale strings, and custom formatters can be added as well.
 [See the i18next formatting docs for details](https://www.i18next.com/translation-function/formatting#built-in-formats).
 - If a string's translation is missing in another language, the default language (usually English) will be used as a fallback.